sasho33/Boss-Machine-express/README.md

 `getFromDatabaseById`:

 - Takes the model name argument and a second string argument representing the unique ID of the element.
-Returns the instance with valid inputs and `null` with an invalid id.
+Returns the instance with valid inputs and `-1` with an invalid id.

 `addToDatabase`: